ElfSundae/laravel-hashid/README.md

     - `random` : A large random integer lower than `2147483647`
 - Backend: [`jenssegers/optimus`][optimus]
 - Notes:
-    - You may use `$ php artisan hashid:optimus` to generate needed numbers.
+    - You may use the `hashid:optimus` command to generate needed numbers.
     - Only for integer numbers.
     - The max number can be handled correctly is `2147483647`.